-ˋˏ ༻ News ༺ ˎˊ-

 Methyl groups are generally very stable and unreactive

-Type 1 personalities are generally calm and not confrontational in situations.
+Type 1 personalities are generally calm and not overly aggressive in situations unless the situation calls for such behaviour.
 One thing however, is they consider the idea that if you’re someone who is different you should try to bond with the majority

 histone modifications